GE Evolution Series: ES44DCi/ES44ACi

 The ES44DCi (Evolution Series, 4400 horsepower, DC traction, international version) was built for the Rio Tinto railway in Australia.
 The ES44ACi was built for the Roy Hill and Rio Tinto Group.

-Rio Tinto's units can be remotely driven, meaning nobody has to be in the cab as they can be controlled from a control center.

 The ES44ACi/DCi is essentially an ES44AC/DC in a GE AC6000CW's body, with the radiator at the end protruding out over the rear deck in the same way the AC6000CW does.
 The locomotive's large radiator allows it to handle the Australian outback's extreme temperatures.

 Roy Hill has ordered 21 ES44ACi locomotives, and is currently in possession of all 21 locomotives (numbered 1001 "Ginny"-1021).
 Rio Tinto ordered 100 ES44DCi locomotives and has all 100 (numbered 8100–8199) and 21 ES44ACi locomotives (numbered 9100–9120) and more are on order.
+Rio Tinto's units can be remotely driven, meaning nobody has to be in the cab as they can be controlled from a control center.

 Ferromex also acquired 50 ES44ACi.
 As the construction of these locomotives was subsequent to the new environmental laws of the US, GE cataloged them only as ES44ACi, although in the external technical specifications of the locomotives say ES44AC).
 These locomotives can no longer reenter the US operating.

+In Brazil, the Rumo, Suzano and MRS Logística railways purchased 25 units, manufactured at Wabtec of Brazil with broad-gauge trucks.

-ET44AC/ET44C4 (2012-Present)
+ET44AC/ET44C4 (2012–present)

 The ET44AC (Evolution Series Tier 4, 4,400 hp, AC traction) replaces the ES44AC model.
-These locomotives have been ordered by most of the Class I railroads in North America, including Union Pacific, CSX Transportation, Norfolk Southern and Canadian National Railway.
-BNSF Railway will be receiving similar ET44C4 locomotives, which have no traction motor on the middle axle of each truck.
-CSX designates their ET44ACs as ET44AH, due to their locomotives being heavy-ballasted.
+These locomotives have been ordered by every US and Canadian Class I railroad, including BNSF Railway, Canadian National Railway, CPKC, CSX Transportation, Norfolk Southern, and Union Pacific.
+BNSF also ordered similar ET44C4 locomotives, which have a dynamic weight management system instead of a traction motor on the middle axle of each truck.
+UP and CSX designate their ET44ACs as ET44AH although UP calls these C45AH, and BNSF calling them ET44ACH as their locomotives are ballasted to 436,320 lbs.

+ET23DCM (2023–present)

+The ET23DCM (Evolution Series Tier 4, 2350 hp, DC traction), sometimes called the SD23T4, is a modernized locomotive using EMD's SD40-2 platform and the Wabtec Inline 6-cylinder Tier 4 diesel engine.
+CSX Transportation ordered 15 of these locomotives, with most being built at their Huntington Heavy Repair Shop.
+Wabtec also built one locomotive as a demonstrator from ex-NS SD40-2 3259.